psiho/jsbench-me/README.md

 ![](https://github.com/psiho/jsbench-me/blob/master/images/jsbenchme-logo-100.png)

 --------
 ## With the increasing number of users, hosting costs are also rising.
-Please consider supporting the project to avoid ads or payed functionalities.
+Please consider supporting the project to avoid ads or paid functionalities.
 Patreon link is on the right.
-Thanky you!
+Thank you!
 --------

 # jsbench.me - JavaScript performance benchmarking playground